sbrannen/junit5-demo/README.md

 The following highlight the technologies used.

-* JUnit Platform 1.3.0
+* JUnit Platform 1.3.1
-* JUnit Jupiter 5.3.0
+* JUnit Jupiter 5.3.1
-* JUnit Vintage 5.3.0
+* JUnit Vintage 5.3.1
   * which includes JUnit 4.12 (for comparison with JUnit Jupiter)
-* Spring Framework 5.0.8
+* Spring Framework 5.1
-* Spring Boot 2.0.4
+* Spring Boot 2.1 M4
-* Gradle 4.10
+* Gradle 4.10.2

 ## Note

-Some of the tests intentionally fail in order to demonstrate support for `assertAll()` (i.e., _grouped assertions_) in JUnit Jupiter vs. the lacking support for grouped assertions in JUnit 4.
+Two of the tests intentionally fail in order to demonstrate support for `assertAll()` (i.e., _grouped assertions_) in JUnit Jupiter vs. the lacking support for grouped assertions in JUnit 4.